tonysparks/litac-lang/README.md

 LITAC_HOME=/home/tony/projects/litac
 ```

-# Using the LitaC Package Manager
+# LitaC Package Manager

+A LitaC `package` is a bundle of LitaC modules and any other dependencies (such as DLL's, static libraries or C header files).

 The `litac` executable contains a command (`-pkg-install`) for downloading third party packages.
 As of right now, only packages hosted on `github.com` are supported.
 Packages are defined and can be referenced by creating a `pkg.json` file in your project folder.